 Logan-McKibben, an assistant professor and Counselor Education Program Director, has been in a position to be transparent in sharing information with her students and colleagues.

-How school counselors are trained has evolved in the last ten to fifteen years.
+How school counselors are trained has evolved in the last 10 to 15 years.
 According to Logan-McKibben: “practicing professionals in the field of school counseling already work hard enough, therefore, we must all focus on working smarter as we move forward.
 This includes considering ways that we can expand our efforts in building efficiency in our roles, while utilizing evidence-based practices.”

 See the full question and answer interview here.